Carbon capture and storage in Australia: Transport of

-In Australia, the major emissions sites are in the Latrobe and Hunter Valleys.
+In Australia, the major emissions sites are in the Latrobe and Hunter valleys.
 The Latrobe Valley has considerable potential storage within a few hundred kilometres in Bass Strait which the CarbonNet Project was investigating (see below).
 There are no particularly promising large storage prospects near the Hunter Valley.
-Geologically prospective areas include the North West Shelf (see the Gorgon Project below) and Bass Strait.
+Geologically prospective areas include the North West Shelf (see the Gorgon gas project below) and Bass Strait.
 Australia has very extensive basins with deep saline formations, both onshore and particularly offshore, in which large quantities of carbon dioxide can dissolve.
 In such formations Australia has a potential carbon dioxide storage resource equivalent to many hundreds of years of emissions at the current rate.
 Work is now underway to fully assess storage potential.

 Government involvement

 In November 2008, the Australian Commonwealth Government passed the Offshore Petroleum Amendment (Greenhouse Gas Storage) Act 2008, which provides a regulatory framework for carbon dioxide storage in federal offshore waters.

 The Victorian Greenhouse Gas Geological Sequestration Act 2008 (No. 61 of 2008) received Royal Assent on 5 November 2008.
 It provides a dedicated legal framework enabling the onshore injection and permanent storage of greenhouse gas substances.
 The state government has also developed a regulatory framework for offshore storage sites (i.e. those sites falling within the 3 nautical mile extent of state jurisdiction; the Offshore Petroleum and Greenhouse Gas Storage Act 2010.

 Both Australia's state and federal governments have been major contributors to CCS research and development.
 Federal government CCS initiatives include the CO2CRC (founded 2003), the Low Emission Technology Demonstration Fund (2004-2017), funding for the Asia-Pacific Partnership on Clean Development and Climate (2006-2011, renewables, CCS and other), National Low Emissions Coal Initiative (founded 2008), Global CCS Institute (founded 2009), Carbon Capture and Storage Flagships (2009-2019), the Carbon Capture and Storage Research Development and Demonstration Fund (2015-2016) and the National CO2 Infrastructure Plan operated by Geoscience Australia (2012-2016).

 Federal funding commitments to these initiatives total $3.5-3.6 billion, of which $1.3-$1.6 billion has been committed or is expected to be committed.

 In February 2017, Prime Minister Malcolm Turnbull said: